HTTPArchive/almanac.httparchive.org/src/README.md

 npm run stage
 ```

-You can redeploy the same staged url by passing it in with the `-s` paramter (note you also need the `--` separater to differentiate these script params from npm params):
+You can redeploy the same staged url by passing it in with the `-s` parameter (note you also need the `--` separater to differentiate these script params from npm params):

 ```
 npm run stage -- -s 20211111t105151
 ```

-## Deploying production changes
+### Deploying production changes

+To deploy the site to production run the following:

 _Make sure you have updated the timestamps and generated the ebooks PDFs first in the main branch, by running the "Predeploy script" GitHub Action_

-To deploy the site to production run the following:

 ```
 npm run deploy